harithaanupindi/Amazon-Scraper-Sentiment-Analysis/README.md

 This project combines web scraping with sentiment analysis to extract product reviews from an e-commerce website and analyze the sentiment of the reviews using VADER (Valence Aware Dictionary and sEntiment Reasoner) from NLTK (Natural Language Toolkit).

-## Features

-- **Web Scraping:** Utilizes web scraping techniques to extract product reviews from an Amazon's website.

-- **Sentiment Analysis:** Applies sentiment analysis to the extracted reviews using VADER and NLTK.

-- **Data Storage:** Saves the scraped data and sentiment analysis results to an Excel file for further analysis.`

 ## Data